abu-9/CNC-Milling-Analysis/README.md

 This project investigates whether spindle current signals can reliably indicate tool wear in CNC milling.
 It addresses two research questions:

 - **RQ1** — Are there statistically significant differences between spindle current signals of worn and unworn tools?
-- **RQ2** — Can unsupervised anomaly detection models learn normal spindle current behaviour and identify deviations associated with tool wear?
+- **RQ2** — Can anomaly detection models learn normal spindle current behaviour and identify deviations associated with tool wear?

 ---